ntrovlupr/daily-glitch-blog/src/blog/2021-05-01-my-first-article.md

 ---

+The way I handle imposter syndrome.
+In the beginning, I occasionally felt it, but now it seldom ever happens.
+1. "Relax it's normal, I'm feeling this way because I'm learning something new," I tell myself whenever I start to feel it.
+2. Learning to code is always a good idea, so take it all in, enjoy yourself, be a sponge!
-How I deal with imposter syndrome.
-If ever I start to feel it I tell myself that 1.
-"Relax it's normal Im feeling this way because Im learning something new".
-2. You can never go wrong learning to code so soak it up and have fun, be a sponge!
-3. if that Frank Abagale character can run around the globe passing himself off as an aviator and a doctor then I can become a developer with detication and a desire to learn.
+3. I joke with myself that if that Frank Abagale figure can travel the world pretending to be an aviator and a doctor, then with hard work and a dedication to learn I can become a developer.